notslang/recipes/pumpkin-muffins.md

 ## Instructions

 - Preheat oven to 350 degrees.
 Line a 12-cup muffin pan with paper liners.
-- In a large mixing bowl whisk together flour, baking powder, baking soda, salt cinnamon, nutmeg and ginger for 20 seconds.
+- In a large mixing bowl whisk together all dry ingredients for 20 seconds.
 Make a well in center of mixture and set aside.
-- In a separate mixing bowl whisk together sugar, oil, pumpkin, eggs, and apple juice until well blended.
+- In a separate mixing bowl whisk together all wet ingredients until well blended.
 - Pour pumpkin mixture into flour mixture and fold with a rubber spatula just until combined.
 - Divide batter among prepared muffin cups filling each nearly full.
 - Bake in preheated oven until toothpick inserted into the center comes out clean, about 20 - 25 minutes.
 - Let cool in muffin pan several minutes then transfer to a wire rack to cool completely.
 Store in an airtight container.

+## Notes

+If using a 29oz can of pumpkin then tripling this recipe will give the right amount to use it up.